 There is a great deal of low-profile resort restaurants around Walt Disney World.
 Most of them don’t reach the status of California Grill or Jiko.
 These lesser-known restaurants are worth a visit though, especially for the sake of convenience.

 Among these is the exceptional Kona Cafe, which is a very reasonably priced Walt Disney World hidden gem.
-Located in Disney’s Polynesian Resort, this is a full service restaurant which is definitely worth a try.
+Located in Disney’s Polynesian Resort, this is a full-service restaurant that is definitely worth a try.

 I like to start a Magic Kingdom day with breakfast here.
 You can just hop off the monorail at the Polynesian Resort and you are right there